nealpointerexception/register-allocation/webpost.md

 ```
 Linear Scan Results:
-g: r3
+w: r3
-f: r0
+y: r1
-e: r2
+x: r2
 c: r0
 b: r1
 a: r2
 d: r3
 ```

 Nice!
 All our variables were able to be assigned a register.
-Suppose we changed line 6 to be `f = b + c + e`.
+Suppose we ran the compiler again limiting to only 3 registers.
 The output is now:

 ```
 Linear Scan Results:
-g: r3
+w: r1
-f: r0
+y: r0
-e: r2
 c: r-1
+x: r1
-b: r1
+b: r-1
-a: r2
+a: r1
-d: r3
+d: r2
 ```
-Looks like `c` is spilled!
+Looks like `c` and `b` got spilled!

 ## Graph Coloring
 Now we move to a more precise approach.
 Graph Coloring uses the Live Ranges of a variable to determine how to allocate registers.
 By performing live variable analysis on a CFG, we can form a Register Interference Graph (RIG) to color.
 Create an edge in the RIG if two variables are live in the same block.
 Each variable will receive a different register/color than its neighbors.